javaclinic/banking-tdd/README.md

 * Let's clean up our code, and make it more testable by using dependency injection.
 * Inject `AccountDao` into constructor of `SimpleBankingService`.
 * Let's clean up `InMemoryDao` as well, provide an alternative to inject the `Map<Integer,Account>` if needed into dao instance.
 Also, make `create(...)` synchronized.
+* Let's implement the other test as well, e.g. `testAccountIdIsNullIfNotInDatabase()`.
+We might need to update our `Account` class to include default constructor.